25prabhu10/notes/docs/Languages/JavaScript/React/React.md

      npm install webpack webpack-cli --save-dev
      ```

-   - Now create webpack config file at the root of the project called `webpack.config.js`
+   - Now create webpack configuration file at the root of the project called `webpack.config.js`

 10. Install [`babel`](#babel) and its dependencies as dev dependency: